lenartlola/kitty.dots/README.md

 I was supposed to work, I was supposed to fucking work.
 Buut anyway I found something more fun to do, I'll do my work later.

-As a student at [42Lausanne](https://www.42lausanne.ch/) we are limited to resources that we can use.

-Kitty is one of the tools that we are allowed to install.
+As a student at [42Lausanne](https://www.42lausanne.ch/) we are limited to resources that we can use, And Kitty is one of the tools that we are allowed to install.

 ### Why kitty?
-Well, because I was looking for something more native to unix than iTerm, because [EVERYTHING IS A FILE](https://en.wikipedia.org/wiki/Everything_is_a_file) in Unix and so is the kitty config (I personally don't like gui based configurations).
+Well, because I was looking for something more native to unix than iTerm, because [EVERYTHING IS A FILE](https://en.wikipedia.org/wiki/Everything_is_a_file) in Unix and so is the kitty config (I personally don't like gui based configurations, I also do like the concept of [unixporn](https://www.reddit.com/r/unixporn/)).

 ### Showcase
 ![1](https://github.com/0xb1n4r/kitty.dots/blob/main/showcase/1.png)